mrahhal/Konsola/README.md

 A help message is automatically handled and printed when `--h` or `--help` is passed as an arg.

 #### A lot more stuff
-There's a lot more (default command, multiple and nested commands, context options, error detection, automatic printing to an extensible console, automatic help printing, positional params [coming], ...).
+There's a lot more (default command, multiple and nested commands, context options, error detection, automatic printing to an extensible console, automatic help printing, constraints, positional params [coming], ...).

 Check the unit tests project for more.